Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Things to Do in the Area

-- Walk along the Bund – the most famous view in Shanghai.
+- Walk along the Bund — the most famous view in Shanghai, especially beautiful at night.

-- Nanjing Road – huge pedestrian shopping street.
+- Nanjing Road — one of the world's busiest pedestrian shopping streets (about 1 km long).

-- Shanghai Museum – excellent collection of Chinese art.
+- Shanghai Museum — excellent collection of Chinese art and artifacts (free entry).

 - People's Park — nice green space, also home to the weekend marriage market.

-- Bund river cruise – see the skyline lit up at night.
+- Bund river cruise — see the skyline lit up at night (boats depart from the Bund waterfront).

 Pro Tips